MaastrichtU-Library/circular-research-data-coursebook/_episodes/05-data-archiving.md

 {
     "@context": "https://schema.org",
     "@type": "Course",
-    "name": "Circular Research Data Bootcamp",
+    "name": "FAIR Research Data Bootcamp",
-    "description": "This is the coursebook of the Circular Research Data Bootcamp.
-This coursebook is an Open Educational Resources following the FAIR and Open Science recommendations.
-A week-long summer camp training looking at real-world examples to achieve data sustainability following the FAIR principles of research data management. ", "version": "v1.0",
+    "description": "This is the coursebook of the FAIR Research Data Bootcamp.
+This coursebook is an Open Educational Resource following the FAIR and Open Science recommendations.
+A week-long summer camp training looking at real-world examples to achieve data sustainability following the FAIR principles of research data management.", "version": "v1.0",
     "url": "https://doi.org/10.5281/zenodo.6974103",
     "license": "https://creativecommons.org/licenses/by/4.0/legalcode",